 Fisher Industries recognizes the value of conservation and preservation.
 That is way we have implemented a number of "green" strategies in order to aid in sustaining our environment.
 Below are a few examples:

 Water and fuel conservation are both important factors when it comes to environmental and economic stewardship.
-Use of the patented Fisher Air Separator supports conservancy of both these valuable resources.
+The use of the Fisher Air Separator supports the conservancy of both these valuable resources.
 Its ability to "dry" process materials can eliminate the need for a traditional wash plant and significantly reduce the amount of sludge generated.
 Asphalt producers are able to reduce fuel costs, as the material is already dry upon entering an asphalt drum, meaning less time and energy is needed to manufacture asphalt.

 Another benefit quarries are seeing when using a Fisher Air Separator, is the production of a second saleable product.
 Dry fines from limestone, granite, and sand & gravel applications have been sold as aglime, mineral fillers for fertilizer, concrete filler, composite shingles, and pipe bedding.
 What was once washed away and rendered into non-saleable sludge is now being turned into valuable and useful products.

-Use of the Fisher Air Separator has become award winning.
+Use of the Fisher Air Separator has become award-winning.
 Recently, Southern Quarries of Adelaide, South Australia has been awarded the Cement, Concrete, & Aggregates Australia (CCAA) Health & Safety Extractive – Environmental Innovation Award.
-This award is presented to the quarry operation achieving best overall environmental innovation performance, considering its location, size, and age.
-Southern Quarries was chosen for this award for its "environmentally sustainable" way to produce quality manufactured sand considering such determining factors as: air quality, and water & waste management.
+This award is presented to the quarry operation achieving the best overall environmental innovation performance, considering its location, size, and age.
+Southern Quarries was chosen for this award for its "environmentally sustainable" way to produce quality manufactured sand considering such determining factors as air quality, and water & waste management.

 Approximately 1,500 tires are used for every lane-mile of rubberized paving.
 Using old discarded tires in our roads promotes a sustainable highway system.
 Roads topped with rubberized asphalt maintain their durability and long-term performance.
 In some instances, these surfaces can be virtually maintenance free for up to 18 years.
 Learn more about rubberized asphalt at the Arizona DOT website.